jianpingy/Fashion-Assistant-UI/README.md

 - Uses LLM to understand the prompt;
 - Uses CLIPSeg and SAM to identify the region to be edited;
 - Uses DALL-E to edit accordingly.
+- Uses CLIP and BLIP captioning to evaluate the quality of the edited images.

 ## Get Started
 Install the required packages.